leynos/lag-complexity/docs/lag-complexity-function-design.md

 - It uses the `reqwest` library with its blocking client, expecting a JSON response containing an `embedding` array of `f32` values.
 An optional API key is sent as a bearer token.
-This minimal implementation avoids retries or backoff to keep the heuristic baseline lightweight; callers should wrap it if they require more resilient behaviour.
+This minimal implementation avoids retries or backoff to keep the heuristic baseline lightweight; it can be wrapped externally if more resilient behaviour is required.
 - `LocalModelEmbedding`: This provider serves as a facade for running embedding models locally, which is crucial for air-gapped environments, low-latency requirements, or cost control.